pporrasebi/darkspaceproject/dsp_comparison/dsp_comparison.md

 pubcomp_table_final <- pubcomp_table
 pubcomp_table_final[is.na(pubcomp_table_final <- pubcomp_table)] <- 0
 write.table(pubcomp_table_final,"./results/pubcomp_table_final.txt",col.names=T,row.names=F,sep="\t",quote=F)
+system("gzip ./results/pubcomp_table_final.txt")
 ```

-The comparison set gives a total number of 364125 publications, of which 355549 (97.64%) are not curated in IMEx.
+The comparison set gives a total number of 364101 publications, of which 355563 (97.66%) are not curated in IMEx.

 I produce a plot with the summary of the overlap between the different datasets evaluated.